TALLEC-Scott/dotfiles/util.md

 - docling
 - llm
 > [!IMPORTANT]
-> For installing python cli applications use uv tool install
+> To install Python CLI applications, use the `uv` tool with the install command

 ### Deb